 “It is,” I sneer back, not quite ready to start a conversation about her nocturnal activities if she keeps going, but I’m getting there.

 Ms. Benevo glances at us reproachfully.
 Tommy smiles at her, still missing that tooth in the front.

 “Let’s just see what Fr.
 Bagnani thinks about all of this,” she says, grabbing my hand that’s as raw as red cabbage, but I jerk back instinctively, pulling away with such force I almost hit Tommy who’s caught in the middle not sure what to do.

 “Touch me again and I’ll bite your goddamn nose off!”
 I swear to her, disregarding the consequences.
 She’s not going to make an example out of me; I won’t give her that satisfaction.

-Now, Glenn’s stopped talking and Becky’s stopped drawing and Mrs. Weary’s stopped twirling her finger around her hair.
-Everyone is watching us – some in revelry, others in remonstrance depending on whose side they’re on – waiting to see what’s going to happen next.
+Now Glenn’s stopped talking and Becky’s stopped drawing and Mrs. Weary’s stopped twirling her finger around her hair and everyone is watching us – some in revelry, others in remonstrance depending on whose side they’re on – waiting to see what’s going to happen next.

 Copyright (C) 2017 Andrew Chapin